These are the best places to hunt elk in North America.

 10. New Mexico

-This state is something of a hidden gem when it comes to monster bulls.
-The elk aren't as plentiful as in Colorado and tags aren't as easy to get as other states, but there are some monsters to be found here if you can find an area devoid of hunting pressure.
+This state is something of a hidden gem when it comes to backcountry monster bulls.
+Elk populations are lower than Colorado and tags aren't as easy to get as other states, but there are some monsters to be found here if you can find an area devoid of hunting pressure.

 Like Utah, you must be careful what tags you get for what areas, because some tags are good for spikes only.
 Other areas have antler point restrictions where you'll have to verify at least six on one side before you shoot.